Best gaming headsets in 2025: I'd bet my ears on these headphones

 ✅ You're in a noisy environment: The active noise cancellation on the A-Spire is really impressive.
 It works wonders for both your own gaming experience in a loud area and anyone listening to you talk.

-You play Counter-Strike or Apex Legends religiously: For players of these two games, or really any competitive FPS, the A-Spire offers a clear and defined audio profile that should help you stay alert in-game.
+You love your hyper-competitive games: If you're a big fan of Counter-Strike 2, Apex Legends or similar, the A-Spire offers a clear and defined audio profile that should help you stay alert to sneaky players creeping up behind you.

 Don't buy if...

 ❌ You want a wireless gaming headset: This headset offers Bluetooth connectivity for connecting to the mobile app and for listening to music while out and about.
-It's not intended as a wireless headset for PC gaming.
+It's not intended as a wireless headset for PC gaming, meaning you'll need to be tied to a cable to get the best out of it.

 Its plush earpads, thick earcups, and cushioned headband all conspire to make the headset comfortable to wear all day long.
-Despite offering wireless connectivity, the A-Spire is predominantly a wired gaming headset and the Bluetooth system is only suitable for using the app and a spot of music—you can game over it, but it's not meant to be used for this, due to the increased lag and decreased audio quality.
+Despite offering wireless connectivity, the A-Spire is predominantly a wired gaming headset, and the Bluetooth system is only suitable for using the app and a spot of music—you can game over it, but it will significantly increase the lag and slightly decrease the audio quality.

-Speaking of which, the 40 mm dynamic drivers produce a well-defined sound, with a lot of clarity in the higher ranges.
-The overall profile has been tuned to work best in competitive shooters and the app even offers dedicated EQ profiles for Counter-Strike 2 and Apex Legends.
+Speaking of audio quality, however, the 40 mm dynamic drivers produce a well-defined sound, with a lot of clarity in the higher ranges.
+The overall profile has been tuned to work best in competitive shooters, and the app even offers dedicated EQ profiles for Counter-Strike 2 and Apex Legends.

-The AceZone A-Spire is pretty expensive for a gaming headset and while the microphone is perfectly decent, the design could be a lot better.
+Downsides?
+Well, the AceZone A-Spire is pretty expensive for a gaming headset—and while the microphone is perfectly decent, the boom arm design could be better.
 At least the included travel case is solidly built and a handy inclusion.

-While primarily targeted at esports gamers, the A-Spire is capable enough of being used by any PC gamer.
+While primarily targeted at esports enthusiasts, the A-Spire is capable enough of being used by any PC gamer.
 Its stand-out feature, the active noise cancellation system, makes it ideal for anyone needing to isolate themselves from the work around them and get fully immersed in their games.
+A competitive gamer with serious noise-cancelling chops.

 Read our full AceZone A-Spire review.